-- 6. To conduct its business in accordance with best practice in higher education corporate governance and with the principles of public life drawn up by the Committee on Standards in Public Life. - 7.
-To safeguard the good name and values of the institution. - 8.
-To appoint the Vice-Chancellor as chief executive, and to put in place suitable arrangements for monitoring his/her performance. - 9.
-To appoint a Clerk to the University Board and to ensure that, if the person appointed has managerial responsibilities in the institution, there is an appropriate separation in the lines of accountability. - 10.
-To be the employing authority for all staff in the institution and to be responsible for establishing a human resources strategy. - 11.
-To be the principal financial and business authority of the institution, to ensure that proper books of account are kept, to approve the annual budget and financial statements, and to have overall responsibility for the University's assets, property and estate. - 12.
+- proper books of account are kept, to approve the annual budget and financial statements, and to have overall responsibility for the University's assets, property and estate. - 12.
 To be the institution's legal authority and, as such, to ensure that systems are in place for meeting all the institution's legal obligations, including those arising from contracts and other legal commitments made in the institution's name. - 13.
 To make such provision as it thinks fit for the general welfare of students, in consultation with the Senate. - 14.
 To act as trustee for any property, legacy, endowment, bequest or gift in support of the work and welfare of the institution. - 15.
 To ensure that the institution's constitution is followed at all times and that appropriate advice is available to enable this to happen. - 16.
 To prepare the annual financial statements, ensuring that:- - suitable accounting policies are selected and applied consistently - judgements and estimates are made that are reasonable and prudent - applicable Accounting Standards have been followed - the going concern basis is used unless it is inappropriate to presume that University will continue in operation for the foreseeable future.